spookylukey/django-views-the-right-way/source/delegation.rst

    For those unfamiliar with the signature on ``display_product_list``:

-   * eveything after ``*`` is a “keyword only” argument.
+   * the arguments after ``*`` are “keyword only” arguments.
 They cannot be passed as positional arguments.
 This:

      * helps ensures clarity in calling code
      * means we can add to and re-order these arguments later and be sure